-- Our topical features focus on specific elements of the craft of science journalism — for example, finding an effective narrative structure; taking good notes; finding and sharpening story ideas; or pitching stories well.
+- Our Elements of Craft reported features focus on specific elements of the craft of science journalism — for example, finding an effective narrative structure; taking good notes; finding and sharpening story ideas; or pitching stories well.

-- The Open Notebook’s Ask TON series invites our audience to privately submit craft-related questions, which we then pose to experienced writers and editors, allowing journalists of all experience levels to tap into the expertise of their peers.
+- The Open Notebook’s Ask TON advice column invites our audience to privately submit craft-related questions, which we then pose to experienced writers and editors, allowing journalists of all experience levels to tap into the expertise of their peers.

 - The TON pitch database is a searchable resource containing dozens of successful feature queries to a wide range of publications.
 This unique tool gives science journalists the opportunity to study the first — and often the most difficult — step in producing outstanding science stories.

 - Part practical guidance, part writerly voyeurism, TON’s Natural Habitat series visits science writers in their working spaces — from home offices to coffee shops to hammocks — and invites them to share the accoutrements that help them do their best work.
 In the same vein, our A Day in the Life series asks science journalists to break down the habits and tricks and must-have tools that get them through the day.
 Our Single Best series provides quick nuggets of winning advice.